After 19 years in prison, NY man cleared in mother’s killing

-NEW YORK (AP) — A New York man who spent 19 years in prison after being accused as a teenager of stabbing his mother to death has been cleared of the charges.
+After 30 years — 19 of them in prison — Burton was cleared of the charges Thursday after Bronx prosecutors said they would no longer stand behind his murder conviction.

-Huwe (hyoo) Burton says he feels like a weight has been lifted off him after a Bronx judge threw out his conviction on Thursday.
-Burton was released on parole in 2009.
+“To hear that there’s been public acknowledgement of what was done to me — that’s when I get a bit emotional,” said Burton, 46, who was paroled in 2009.
+“It just felt like a weight was officially lifted.”

-While he had his freedom, he says living with a wrongful conviction in the 1989 killing of his mother was “a lot to bear.”
+While he had his freedom, living with a wrongful conviction for killing his mother, Keziah Burton, “was just a lot to bear,” he said.

 Most Read Nation & World Stories